Michael Dahl: Back in England

-Dahl kept advancing in reputation, and in 1696 he painted the portrait of the Duke of Somerset who found him to his liking even though the Duke was known for being a very despotic and difficult man to handle.
+Dahl kept advancing in reputation, and in 1696 he painted the portrait of Charles Seymour, 6th Duke of Somerset who found him to his liking even though the Duke was known for being a very despotic and difficult man to handle.
 The Duke continued to hire Dahl and for over 20 years he painted members of the Duke's family.
 In 1705 he got the chance of painting several versions of the portrait of Prince George of Denmark.
-It was undoubtedly through the prince that he came into the circles around Queen Anne, whose portrait he also painted.
+It was undoubtedly through the Prince that he came into the circles around Queen Anne, whose portrait he also painted.

 In 1705 Dahl married a young English girl whose name has still not been recovered.
 Together they had a son, Michael, and two daughters, Dorothy and Catherine.
 The family was very respected by art-interested people in the neighborhood and lived a pleasant life there until 1725, when they moved to Beak Street, which today is at the south end of Carnaby Street.
 When Sir Godfrey Kneller died in 1723, George I needed to find a new court painter and he was looking in Dahl's direction.
 This, however, was quickly aborted when Dahl refused to paint the portrait of the Duke of Cumberland, who was only two.
 Dahl had taken the request as somewhat a disgrace of his talent according to what Lord Egmont wrote in his diary about the incident:

 "He refused to draw the Duke of Cumberland, when two years old, desiring the lord who went down to ask it to tell His Majesty that not having had the honour of painting him or his royal consort he was unwilling to begin with a child."
 King George was furious at this reply, and it ruined all Dahl's opportunities of being knighted.